Bust a Groove: Release

+Other versions

-Bust a Groove: Arcade Edition
+Arcade

 An arcade edition of Bust a Groove, although released only in Japan, held the title of Bust a Groove.
 The controls are the same as the PlayStation version but the controller is significantly different.
 The player now has to press the giant Left, Up and Right buttons in a giant pad and step on a footpedal for the 'Down' command while the action buttons (Square, X etc.), are replaced by a giant "Dance!" button.
 The buttons also have to be pressed in a rhythmic manner or still be counted as a "miss".
 A Jammer button is also included.

 The arcade version features only five stages (Robo-Zs stage always being the last one).

+Mobile

+Bust a Move: Mobile Edition is a mobile version that was released in Japan only on April 19, 2004.
+It requires the software "Square Enix Pocket Action" and a compatible phone such as DoCoMo models P505i/is, SO505i/is, and 900 series.
+People could use the network to connect to the software and play against each other.
+The software shut down in the late 2000s.

 Reception

 PlayStation

 Hyper magazine reviewed the PlayStation game and gave it a 91% score.
-Next Generation reviewed the PlayStation version, rating it four stars out of five, and stated that "Bust-A-Move is definitely an idea whose time has come, and it helps bridge the gap between hardcore gaming and mass culture appeal.
+Next Generation reviewed the Japanese release as an import, rating it four stars out of five, and stated that "Bust-A-Move is definitely an idea whose time has come, and it helps bridge the gap between hardcore gaming and mass culture appeal.
 It doesn't hurt that it's also a serious blast to play."
 Next Generation also reviewed the U.S. PlayStation version, rating it four stars out of five, and stated that "Overwhelmingly infectious tunes that have been translated to English for the U.S., hordes of secret dancers, and stages, charming touches such as secondary animations in stages for players who execute tough movies, and a clever, though not entirely unique, concept make Bust-A-Groove a game that deserves to find an audience in the U.S."